drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 ### Third-party integrations:
 This component represents any third-party services or tools that the system uses, such as payment gateways, email services, or contact services.
 The system can integrate with these services to provide additional functionality and enhance the user experience.

+### Tools and technologies:
+- Node.js: a JavaScript runtime that allows for server-side scripting.
+- Express.js: a Node.js-based web framework that is used to build fast and scalable web applications.
+- HTML/CSS: the basic building blocks of web development that are used to structure and style web pages.
+- JavaScript: a programming language that is used to add interactivity and dynamic functionality to web pages.
+- React.js: a JavaScript library that is used to build interactive user interfaces.
+- MySQL: an open-source relational database management system that is commonly used in web development.
+- PostgreSQL: an open-source object-relational database management system that is known for its scalability and reliability.
+- Stripe: a payment gateway that allows businesses to accept payments online.
+- Google Cloud Platform (GCP): a cloud computing platform that provides scalable and flexible infrastructure for building, deploying, and managing applications.

 ## 8. Risk Assessment